haruki-nguyen/.dotfiles-linux/wiki/Programming-Environtment-Windows-11.md

-# Setting Up ArduinoCLI on Windows 11
+# Setting Up Programming Environments on Windows 11

 > Note that Powershell must be run in Administrator mode.